nearit/Xamarin-SDK/docs/android/setup.md

 **NOTE** Make sure that your are using Visual Studio 7.2+

 To install NearIT for your Android component, add all the .dll files from the `dlls` folder on our <a href="https://github.com/nearit/Xamarin-SDK/" target="_blank">GitHub repository</a>.
-To do that, left-click on References and select "Edit References".
+To do that, right-click on References and select "Edit References".
 From the window, select the tab ".Net Assembly" and "Browse" to select the .dll files.

 In your AndroidManifest.xml, add the following permissions:
 ```xml